shuding/slugify/readme.md

 > Slugify a string

+This repo IS FORK of `sindresorhus/slugify` with IE and EDGE support

 Useful for URLs, filenames, and IDs.

 It handles most major languages, including [German (umlauts)](https://en.wikipedia.org/wiki/Germanic_umlaut), Vietnamese, Arabic, Russian, [and more](https://github.com/sindresorhus/transliterate#supported-languages).